-As the route was driven in real-time, the extent of roadside screening between the road and the Proposed Wind Farm site was recorded digitally on a tablet/GPS device; in addition, dashcam video footage was recorded to allow later confirmation of mapping, and to methodically record the views along the route.
-All routes were driven at a sufficiently slow speed so as to allow reasonable viewing towards the direction of the site.
+As the route was driven in real-time, the extent of roadside screening between the road and the proposed turbines was recorded digitally on a tablet/GPS device; in addition, dashcam video cotage was recorded to allow later confirmation of mapping, and to methodically record the views along the route.
+All routes were driven at a sufficiently slow speed so as to allow reasonable viewing towards the direction of the proposed turbines.